jin-gizmo/docma/doc/user-guide/03-templates/02-config-file.md

   - src: s3://my-bucket/common-files/standard-terms.pdf
     as: content/standard-terms.pdf

-# Used in the HTML to PDF conversion
+# Used by Weasyprint in the HTML to PDF conversion
 options:
   stylesheets:
-    - styles.css
+    - css/pdf.css

 parameters:
   # These defaults are deep-merged into any parameters specified at run-time